-The New York Times recently published an exhaustive (and exhausting) guide to modern parenting, titled “How to Be a Modern Parent.”
+The New York Times once published an exhaustive (and exhausting) guide to modern parenting, titled “How to Be a Modern Parent.”

 I don’t want you to spontaneously combust from sheer anxiety, though, so let’s just focus on the part that I found to be the most helpful and, strangely, the most comforting: how to discipline like a modern parent.